 If you have a Keylogger on your device, even after all the preventative measures, it means that the tool must have gotten through a suspicious email or link that you might have clicked.
 Never open or click unknown emails.
 You can never know the content of the email and the threats it entails.
 Therefore, it is best to ignore or delete emails that seem even slightly suspicious.

 You can use anti-Keyloggers to detect every Keylogger in your system or device and remove it for good.
 You can find free to paid applications on the Internet.
 Make sure that you check out the reviews and use reliable applications.

 One thing you need to keep in mind when using anti-Keyloggers is that these tools are built to eradicate every type of key-logging kit your device has, even legitimate kits used by the IT personnel for purposes mentioned above.

-Changing or modifying passwords every so often is one of the oldest tricks in the book.
+Changing or modifying passwords every so often is one of the book’s oldest tricks.
 Needless to say, it is also one of the best Keylogger protection practices.
-However, it is imperative to make sure that your device doesn’t have any keylogger before you change passwords.
+However, it is imperative to make sure that your device doesn’t have any keylogger before changing passwords.
 Otherwise, you will be back to square one.

 Surely, antimalware and anti-Keylogger can detect and remove the Keylogger.
 But, if you want to deploy an add-layer of security to prevent future confrontations with Keylogger and similar threats, it is recommended that you consider using a VPN, along with other preventative measures listed here.

 PureVPN uses standard security protocols and military-grade encryption to encrypt users’ data.
-Once set up and deployed, users can enjoy secure communication and browse on any network they want, including public Wi-Fi hotspots that are fairly popular for being exploitable and insecure.
+Once set up and deployed, users can enjoy secure communication and browse on any network they want, including public Wi-Fi hotspots that are fairly popular for exploiting and insecure.